MVS-99/IDPT/Microasignments/README.md

 ## 02 - Basic Outlier detection

+The code is a data analysis script that uses two different outlier detection techniques to identify anomalous data points in a machine failure dataset.
+The two techniques used are Local Outlier Factor (LOF) and Elliptic Envelope (EE).

+The LOF algorithm is a type of density-based outlier detection technique.
+It measures the local density of a point relative to its k-nearest neighbors and identifies outliers as points that have a much lower density than their neighbors.
+In this script, the LOF algorithm is applied with different values of k (i.e., number of neighbors) to determine the optimal value for this parameter.
+The resulting outlier scores are then plotted to visualize the outlier points.

+The EE algorithm, on the other hand, is a type of model-based outlier detection technique.
+It assumes that the data is normally distributed and fits an elliptical envelope to the data using the Mahalanobis distance metric.
+Outliers are identified as points that fall outside of the envelope.
+In this script, the EE algorithm is applied with different levels of contamination (i.e., expected proportion of outliers in the dataset) to determine the optimal level for this parameter.
+The resulting decision function scores are then plotted to visualize the outlier points.

+The script first imports the necessary libraries for data analysis, including Pandas for data manipulation, Matplotlib for data visualization, NumPy for numerical computing, and Scikit-learn for machine learning.

+Then, the machine failure dataset is imported from a CSV file using the Pandas library.

+The LOF algorithm is then applied with different values of k (3, 5, 8, 12, and 16) to determine the optimal value for this parameter.
+The resulting outlier scores are stored in a list and plotted using a scatter plot to visualize the outlier points.

+Next, the EE algorithm is applied with different levels of contamination (0.01, 0.025, 0.05, 0.075, and 0.1) to determine the optimal level for this parameter.
+The resulting decision function scores are stored in a list and plotted using line plots to visualize the outlier points.
+The decision function scores are calculated using the Mahalanobis distance metric and the offset attribute of the EE model.
+Negative scores indicate outliers.

+Finally, the outlier points are identified based on the decision function scores and the original dataset.
+The results show that the last two observations in the dataset are likely outliers.

+Overall, the script provides a comprehensive analysis of the machine failure dataset using two different outlier detection techniques.
+The LOF and EE algorithms can be used to identify anomalous data points in various datasets, which is useful for data cleaning, anomaly detection, and predictive modeling.

 ## 03 - Support Vector Machines for outlier classification

 This is a Python script that uses Support Vector Machines (SVM) with different kernels to fit a data set.